SitnicV/Windows-Apps/README.md

 # System

+### File Archivers and Compression

 - [7-zip](https://www.7-zip.org/) : New archive format, providing high compression ratio.

+### Antivirus and Security

 - [Clamwin](https://clamwin.com/) : Free Antivirus program for Microsoft Windows 10 / 8 / 7 / Vista / XP / Me / 2000 / 98 and Windows Server 2012, 2008 and 2003.

+### BitTorrent Clients

 - [qBittorrent](https://www.qbittorrent.org/) : The qBittorrent project aims to provide an open-source software alternative to µTorrent.

+### Disk Image Emulators

 - [WinCDEmu](https://wincdemu.sysprogs.org/) : Open-source CD/DVD/BD emulator - a tool that allows you to mount optical disc images by simply clicking on them in Windows Explorer.
 If you have downloaded an ISO image and want to use it without burning it to a blank disc, WinCDEmu is the easiest way to do it.

+### File Preview

 - [QuickLook](https://apps.microsoft.com/store/detail/9NV4BS3L1H4S?hl=en-in&gl=IN) : QuickLook enables a very quick preview of file contents by pressing the Spacebar.

+### File Sharing

 - [SHAREit](https://www.ushareit.com/product/shareit/) : a cross-platform high-speed file sharing platform and a one-stop digital entertainment platform for users.

+### USB Drive Creation

 - [Rufus](https://rufus.ie/en/) : Rufus: Create bootable USB drives the easy way
+- [UNetbootin](https://unetbootin.github.io/) : UNetbootin allows you to create bootable Live USB drives for Ubuntu, Fedora, and other Linux distributions without burning a CD.
+It runs on Windows, Linux, and Mac OS X.

+### System Cleanup and Optimization
 - [WiseCleaner](https://www.wisecleaner.com/) : Clean useless and outdated junk files, browser traces, cookies, and history.
 Free up your disk space, protect your privacy, and make your PC run faster.
 - [BleachBit](https://www.bleachbit.org/) : Free cache, delete cookies, clear Internet history, shred temporary files, delete logs, and discard junk you didn't know was there

-- [.NET](https://dotnet.microsoft.com/en-us/) : Free, open-source, cross-platform framework for building modern apps and powerful cloud services.
-- [Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) : The Visual C++ Redistributable installs Microsoft C and C++ (MSVC) runtime libraries.
-These libraries are required by many applications built by using Microsoft C and C++ tools.
+### System Utilities and Optimization:

+- [Geek Uninstaller](https://geekuninstaller.com/) : Performs deep and fast scanning and removes all leftovers.
+Keep your PC clean!
 - [XTR-Toolbox](https://github.com/Zeeex/XTR-Toolbox) : Versatile tool to optimize Windows.
 - [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) : See what programs are configured to startup automatically when your system boots and you login.
 - [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) : CPU-Z on x86 is a freeware that gathers information on some of the main devices of your system : Processor name and number, codename, process, package, cache levels.
 - [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/Download.php) : The Free File Renaming Utility for Windows that allows you to easily rename files and entire folders based upon extremely flexible criteria.
-- [Geek Uninstaller](https://geekuninstaller.com/) : Performs deep and fast scanning and removes all leftovers.
-Keep your PC clean!
 - [Microsoft PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) : Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
-- [UNetbootin](https://unetbootin.github.io/) : UNetbootin allows you to create bootable Live USB drives for Ubuntu, Fedora, and other Linux distributions without burning a CD.
-It runs on Windows, Linux, and Mac OS X.
 - [The GTK Project](https://www.gtk.org/docs/installations/windows/) : GTK is a free and open-source cross-platform widget toolkit for creating graphical user interfaces.
-- [OpenJDK](https://openjdk.org/) :  The place to collaborate on an open-source implementation of the Java Platform, Standard Edition, and related projects.
 - [Intel&reg; Driver & Support Assistant](https://www.intel.com/content/www/us/en/support/detect.html) : The Intel® Driver & Support Assistant helps keeps your system up-to-date by detecting when updates are available.
 - [dupeGuru](https://dupeguru.voltaicideas.net/) : Tool to find duplicate files on your computer.
 It can scan either filenames or contents.
 The filename scan features a fuzzy matching algorithm that can find duplicate filenames even when they are not exactly the same.